ArtificialRaccoon/Tetro/README.md

 ![Untitled](https://github.com/ArtificialRaccoon/Tetris/blob/main/Screenshot.png)

-A very simply tetris clone for DOS using Allegro, GCC, and JGMod.
+A very simple tetris clone for DOS using Allegro, GCC, and JGMod.
 Currently only slapped the UI and basic state system togeather; will get to the rest later.

 Currently runs on hardware and DOSBOX without issue (for now).